matttgregg/advent2020/README.md

 * Again, a day which naturally leads itself to visualization.
 Probably less interesting than yesterdays (the route is exactly as described in the puzzle input - no surprises), but still impressed by the inventiveness of a lot of the Reddit coders.

+# Day 13

+Another day with a huge jump between parts one and two!
+Looking at the stats at the moment, I see about 14,000 have both stars, but 11,000 (i.e. almost as many again!) only have the first star.

+Feeling fairly happy to have implemented both parts fairly quickly and without googling anything.
+I thought it might be instructive to go through my thought processes:

+* Try brute force, just to get something down and check I understand the solution.
+Watch it get stuck for a few seconds and start to think.

+* Do any generic programming methods help here?
+Memoization?
+Dynamic programming?
+Not really - I'm not being wasteful in recomputing things, or computing things that I *obviously* don't need.
+Observation: an insight is needed to dramatically reduce what's being considered.

+* ... and I really do mean dramatic.
+My first bus is 13, so I'm only bothering to check multiples of 13 as my start point.
+(My answer time *must* be when that bus leaves.)
+I've got a bigger bus at 439 - I could be checking evering 439 instead, if I work relative to that bus... but that's only ~40 times faster.

+* ... but... what if I was jumping and considering 13 *and* 439 at the same time?
+What would that look like?

+* Pick a tiny example to get a feeling for the problem.
+Bus3, the Bus5.
+I see an answer at t=9.
+(9 = 3*3, 10 = 2*5).
+Then ... think ...
+the next one is at 24 (24 = 8 * 3, 25 = 5 * 5).
+And then.. notice that the jump between these solutions is 15.
+And 15 = 3 * 5.

+* Trick.
+I do *not* bother to prove this.
+It *feels* right, and I know I can prove it later.

+* So I now feel towards a speculative algorithm.
+I start with a solution at 0, and jumping through by 13.
+If I find I align with a second bus, say
+439, then I know that I'll find another solution at (439 * 13), and following increments.

+* This is an algorithm that I can program!
+I have a niggle - is this going to be the *smallest* such?
+If my two bus numbers have a common factor, what will the consequence of that be.
+My maths intuition says things are going to be a bit different.

+* I ignore these niggles and program it anyway!
+And I get the right answer.

+Working back afterwards we see that, yes, indeed co-primality is needed for this to work.
+But, it turns out in all inputs for AoC the bus numbers are co-prime.
+And, yes, the formal name for this is the chinese remainder theorem.

+It's worth noting that often in these coding problems, there's a piece of meta information - the problem is soluble, the solution is achievable but a relatively bright person, the solution runs quickly.
+This gives some guidance on the sort of things that are worth trying.
+Also, it's worth building in stages - I always knew I *might* have to add some special behaviour if the buses weren't co-prime,  but the simpler version is easier to program, and a natural waypoint.

+Finally, I attended, many years ago, a lecture on investigative number theory.
+The lecturer was enlightening on how he played with systems, tried things out, and saw what happened.
+I think often people don't see this investigative nature of advanced mathematics.
+I think that the lecturer mainly used Mathematica, obviously taking advantage of the expressive language, and the interactive environment.
+This is one aspect that I have been missing in Rust.
+The language of Rust does mean you do need some level of confidence to see *through* the syntax into the mathematics at times.
+The interactive environment is hard to replace, but in practice we end up trying to work around with tests, flexible input, mini-DSLs, and a fast(ish) compile/run cycle.